FarshidABZ/FarshidABZ/README.md

 **Talking about Personal Stuffs:**

-- 👨🏽‍💻 I’m currently working on multiple android projects.
+- 👨🏽‍💻 I’m currently working on a component base android project.
-- 🌱 I’m currently learning Android deeply;
+- 🌱 I’m currently learning Android deeply, AWS, Software Architecture;
-- 💬 Ask me about anything, I am happy to help;
+- 💬 Ask me about anything, I'd be happy to help;
 - 📫 How to reach me: [LinkedIn Profile](https://www.linkedin.com/in/farshid-abazari/);

 **Languages and Tools:**